AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Chat Rooms/agora_chat_chatroom_attributes_android.md

 ### Manage custom chat room attributes

 #### Retrieve specified or all custom attributes
-All chat room members can call `asyncFetchChatroomAttributesFromServer` to retrieve specified or all custom attributes of the chat room.
+All chat room members can call `asyncFetchChatroomAttributesFromServer` or `asyncFetchChatRoomAllAttributesFromServer` to retrieve specified or all custom attributes of the chat room.

 ```java
 // Retrieves certain custom attributes by specifying chat room ID and attribute keys.